Three women dead and two injured in Virginia mass shooting

 Officials say that the violence unfolded in the city of Norfolk at around 6pm on Wednesday evening.

-Police Chief Larry Boone told Wavy that the suspect, a male, shot a woman and then turned his weapon on four other women as they tried to help the first victim.
+Police Chief Larry Boone told WAVY -TV that the suspect, a male, shot a woman and then turned his weapon on four other women as they tried to help the first victim.

 Two of the women were taken to Sentara Norfolk General Hospital, where their condition is unclear.